shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Quivester was a prince of the Cat Empire.
 However, he was only 5th in line for the throne, so he lived among the people.
 He learned their plights and cared about their problems.
 He was caught several times sneaking gold out of the empire’s treasury to give to needy cats in their empire.

-“This continued for many years, until the King had enough and had Quivester exiled from the empire.
+“This continued for many years, until the King had had enough and had Quivester exiled from the empire.
 However, that didn’t stop him.
 He haunted the travel routes between the Cat Empire and the Wolf Nation, stealing food and supplies to keep himself fed.

 “He was a scourge and a plight upon both the cats and the wolves.
 Bounty hunters and guards were sent to apprehend him, but he slipped through the cracks every time.